 The neighboring towns of Fanwood and Scotch Plains will host their Annual Martin Luther King Day of Service.
 More than 40 nonprofit organizations will take part, offering new and exciting volunteer opportunities to the entire family.

-Martin Luther King Jr. Day of Service at the Reeves Reed Arboretum – Summit
+Martin Luther King Jr. Day of Service and Valentine Card Making – Summit

 Gloucester Township Dr. Martin Luther King, Jr. Day of Service – Blackwood